-Overall: IAPs used in employment counselling should help clients/ customers to maximise their potential, as well as balance aspirations and capabilities against available options.
+Overall: IAP's used in employment counselling should help clients/ customers to maximise their potential, as well as balance aspirations and capabilities against available options.
 Employment counsellors can use IAPs to empower clients/ customers or to manipulate and control.

-Two well established and respected bodies of knowledge that are relevant to understanding the concepts underpinning the current and potential use of IAPs in employment and career counselling relate to experiential learning and locus of control.
-Key concepts of each are briefly summarised below.
+Two well established and respected bodies of knowledge that are relevant to understanding the concepts underpinning the current and potential use of IAPs in career guidance and counselling relate to experiential learning and locus of control.
+Each is briefly summarised below.

-&lt;sup>1 For example, the North Atlantic Treaty Organisation (NATO) use individual partnership action plans to frame the objectives and the communication framework for dialogue and cooperation between itself and various countries.
+1 For example, the North Atlantic Treaty Organisation (NATO) use individual partnership action plans to frame the objectives and the communication framework for dialogue and cooperation between itself and various countries.

-&lt;sup>2 The Asian Pacific Economic Cooperation use Individual Action Plans (IAP), which reports are updated annually by each APEC Member Economy, recording its actions that help realise the APEC goal of free and open trade and investment in the APEC region.
+2 The Asian Pacific Economic Cooperation use Individual Action Plans (IAP), which reports are updated annually by each APEC Member Economy, recording its actions that help realise the APEC goal of free and open trade and investment in the APEC region.

-For example a least sufficient and investment in the APEC region.
+3 For example a least authority of the cooperation of the APEC region.

-&lt;sup>3 For example, a local authority in England (Leicestershire) uses Individual Education Plan as a record of strategies to help a child progress.
+3 For example, a local authority in England (Leicestershire) uses Individual Education Plan as a record of strategies to help a child progress.

-&lt;sup>4 IAPs are used in courses for study skills, skills for life, problem solving, planning for academic progression, personal development planning, etc.
+4 IAPs are used in courses for study skills, skills for life, problem solving, planning for academic progression, personal development planning, etc.